 - Merit badge counselors

 - Summer and winter camp staff

 - Commissioner trainers

-- NYLT & Wood Badge staff
+- NYLT and Wood Badge staff

 - Troop guides or instructors

-- Unit Leaders
+- Unit leaders

-The Fundamentals of Training is the first part of the three-part train-the trainer continuum (T3) in Scouting and is intended for both youth and adult trainers.
+The Fundamentals of Training is the first part of the three-part train-the-trainer continuum (T3) in Scouting and is intended for both youth and adult trainers.
 This session is designed to introduce new Scouting trainers to teaching techniques and skills.
 This first part of the T3 continuum, The Fundamentals of Training, is designed to help Scouters, regardless of their experience, present effective training.
 The course will also help those who might have trained for other organizations learn the BSA’s training techniques.
 And, it will help freshen up the skills of current BSA trainers.
-Upon completion of The Fundamentals of Training, new trainers will be able to apply the techniques they have learned across the BSA’s leadership development programs, from unit level youth leader training taught by youth for youth, to position-specific and supplemental training for adult leaders.
+Upon completion of The Fundamentals of Training, new trainers will be able to apply the techniques they have learned across the BSA’s leadership development programs, from unit level youth leader training taught by youth for yout to position-specific and supplemental training for adult leaders.
 Upon completion of this first part, new trainers are coached and mentored by experienced trainers as they become comfortable with and confident in their training skills.
 More

 Trainer’s EDGE is the second part of the continuum.
 As trainers develop their training skills, Trainer’s EDGE provides an additional opportunity for trainers to enhance their abilities.
 Trainer’s EDGE also supplements the training development sessions offered during faculty development for advanced leadership training courses and increased familiarity with the EDGE model that is used throughout the training.